edgexfoundry/edgex-docs/docs_src/design/ucr/Device-Parent-Child-Relationships.md

 The Device structure in Eaton's cloud solution is a "DeviceTree", which is a recursive, hierarchial structure of the connected devices, starting with the "publisher" device and its first-level child devices.

-There is the BACnet "virtual routed devices" model, but I would not recommend it, as it is too artificial for this  simple relationship.
+There is the BACnet "virtual routed devices" model, but I would not recommend it, as it is too convoluted for this  simple relationship.

 The existing EdgeX UIs group devices by their Device Service, which is a good approach for simple devices without children of their own, but fails if those devices have child devices too.

 ### Requirements
-1. Each device should have a property to indicate which other device is its parent device.
+1. Each device instance should have an optional "relationship" metadata property which can be used to indicate which other device is its parent device.
-2. In a gateway configuration, with multiple devices, there should be one "main" or "publisher" device, and it should indicate this via a special property instead of a property to indicate a parent device (since it has no parent).
-3. These parent-child requirements do not apply for the case of a single device configuration.
+2. This relationship property is a "convenience feature" provided by EdgeX, which is *informative* to application services, but does not require core EdgeX services to respond to it, or act on it, in any way, other than storing it and making it available.
+3. This property will be kept in the Device structure in core-metadata.
+4. Though it is preferred that the owning Device Service set a device's parent property, this property can also be set by users via the core-metadata PATCH devices API.
+The owning Device Service can ignore this update if it does not use the parent property.
+5. The same relationship property, or a similar addition, shall be used to indicate the one "main" device in a system.
+6. It is required that the "main" device be indicated in any multi-device system.
-4. If a device does not indicate which is its parent device, then it shall be inferred that its parent is the main device.
+7. If a device does not indicate which is its parent device, then it shall be inferred that its parent is the main device.
 (This helps with backwards compatability.)
-5. Though it is preferred that the owning service set a device's parent property, this property can also be set by other services via the core-metadata PATCH devices API.
-The owning service can ignore this update if it does not use the parent property.
+8. The same relationship property, or a similar addition, shall be used to indicate when a Device is a "system" Device, that is, one without an external physical presence, such as a container for a service's Resources.
+9. These parent-child requirements do not apply for the case of a single device configuration.
-6. Some means provided to answer the question, "What are the child devices (if any) of device x.y.z?".
+10. Some means shall be provided to answer the question, "What are the child devices (if any) of device x.y.z?".
-7. Some standard means to indicate which devices are "system" devices, ie, those without a physical counterpart.
-8. There can be multiple levels (eg, child devices of a child device).
+11. There can be multiple levels (eg, child devices of a child device).
-9. Each child device can only have one parent device.
+12. Each child device can have only have one parent device.
-10. It is up to the Device Service which manages a parent device to remove all of its child devices if the parent is removed.
+13. It is up to the Device Service which manages a parent device to remove all of its child devices if the parent is removed.

 Not a requirement: inheritance of device status via the parent-child relationship.
 Apparently this was a point over which past consideration of parent-child relationships in EdgeX foundered, but it seems complicated